WebAssembly/spec/md-proto/WebAssembly.md

 ### G: Generic Integer Instruction Family

-Except where otherwise specified, these instructions do not specifically interpret their operands as explicitly signed or unsigned, and therefore do not have an inherent concept of overflow.
+Except where otherwise specified, these instructions don't specifically interpret their operands as explicitly signed or unsigned, and therefore don't have an inherent concept of overflow.

 ### S: Signed Integer Instruction Family

-Except where otherwise specified, these instructions interpret their operand values as signed, return result values interpreted as signed, and [trap] when the result value can not be represented as such.
+Except where otherwise specified, these instructions interpret their operand values as signed, return result values interpreted as signed, and [trap] when the result value can't be represented as such.

 ### U: Unsigned Integer Instruction Family

-Except where otherwise specified, these instructions interpret their operand values as unsigned, return result values interpreted as unsigned, and [trap] when the result value can not be represented as such.
+Except where otherwise specified, these instructions interpret their operand values as unsigned, return result values interpreted as unsigned, and [trap] when the result value can't be represented as such.

 ### F: Floating-Point Instruction Family

 Instructions in this family follow the [IEEE 754-2008] standard, except that:

- - They support only "non-stop" mode, and floating-point exceptions are not otherwise observable.
+ - They support only "non-stop" mode, and floating-point exceptions aren't otherwise observable.
 In particular, neither alternate floating-point exception handling attributes nor the non-computational operations on status flags are supported.

  - They use the IEEE 754-2008 `roundTiesToEven` rounding attribute, except where otherwise specified.
-Non-default directed rounding attributes are not supported.
+Non-default directed rounding attributes aren't supported.

-When the result of any instruction in this family (which excludes `neg`, `abs`, and `copysign`) is a NaN, the sign bit and the significand field (which does not include the implicit leading digit of the significand) of the NaN are computed by one of the following rules, selected [nondeterministically]:
+When the result of any instruction in this family (which excludes `neg`, `abs`, and `copysign`) is a NaN, the sign bit and the significand field (which doesn't include the implicit leading digit of the significand) of the NaN are computed by one of the following rules, selected [nondeterministically]: